-One research from 2016 made on rats found a direct evidence of the protective potential of NAC against high-fat diet caused obesity and obesity-associated metabolic disorders (109).
+One research from 2016 made on rats found direct evidence of the protective potential of NAC against high-fat diet caused obesity and obesity-associated metabolic disorders (109).

 In one study on rats about baker’s-yeast induced fever and inflammation, the researchers found that NAC has an anti-inflammatory and antipyretic role in yeast-induced peritonitis (110).

 Can N-Acetyl-L-cysteine affect zinc metabolism when used as a paracetamol antidote?
-Since we are at the end of this glossary list, we could ask about NAC side-effects.
+Since we are at the end of this glossary list, we could ask about NAC side effects.

 One study also found that long-term use of high-dose NAC can deplete your body’s stores of zinc (111).

-So if you are using NAC everyday you should also supplement with zinc and low dose copper.
+So if you are using NAC every day you should also supplement with zinc and low dose copper.

 Standard Disclaimer: The evidence for this supplement is based on a long clinical practice.
-But, still this review is largely theoretical and anecdotal.
+But, still, this review is largely theoretical and anecdotal.
 Proceed at your own risk, preferably after reading the whole Longecity thread.
 Please check with your doctor before starting a new supplement regime, especially if you have any health conditions

 NAC Side effects

-Oral NAC supplements are generally safe and well tolerated, but sometimes when the concentrations are too high it might cause side-effects such as diarrhea, nausea, vomiting, or constipation.
+Oral NAC supplements are generally safe and well-tolerated, but sometimes when the concentrations are too high it might cause side effects such as diarrhea, nausea, vomiting, or constipation.

 It’s hard to take it as it has an unpleasant odor due to its sulfur origin.